Menu

 For more information about the Friday Continuing Education Series or about joining the Marin CAMFT Continuing Education Committee, please contact our Director of Programs Norman Hering.

-• Continuing Education: This workshop meets the qualifications for 4 hours of continuing education credit for LMFTs, LCSWs, LEPs and/or LPCCs as required by the California Board of Behavioral Sciences.
+• Continuing Education: This workshop meets the qualifications for 2 hours of continuing education credit for LMFTs, LCSWs, LEPs and/or LPCCs as required by the California Board of Behavioral Sciences.
 These CEs will be provided by Marin CAMFT (CAMFT Provider # 56895), which is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs and LEPs.
 We regret that at this time we are not able to provide CE units for Licensed Psychologists.
 Participants must attend the full duration of the program (on Zoom, or in person, per event details above) and complete the course evaluation to receive the CE completion certificate.
 Marin CAMFT maintains responsibility for this program and its contents.
-Contact our Director of Programs at marincountycamftchapter@gmail.com for more information.
+Contact our Director of Programs for more information.

 • Continuing Education Goal: Marin CAMFT is committed to offering continuing education courses to train LMFTs, LCSWs, LPCCs and LEPs to treat any client in an ethically and clinically sound manner based upon current accepted standards of practice.

 • Refund Policy: Our refund policy requires a $20 processing fee, and we must be notified in advance of the event if you would like to cancel.
 We do not provide refunds in case of non-attendance by the registrant.
-Please contact our Director of Programs at marincountycamftchapter@gmail.com with any questions.
+Please contact our Director of Programs with any questions.

 • Grievance Procedure: Marin CAMFT will respond to complaints in a reasonable, ethical and timely manner, when submitted by program attendees in writing to the Director of Programs.